4act/generator-angular-app/README.md

 Directory Layout
 -------------
 All subgenerators prompt the user to specify where to save the new files.
 Thus you can create any directory structure you desire, including nesting.
-The generator will create a handful of files in the root of your project including `index.html`, `app.js`, and `app.less`.
+The generator will create a handful of files in the root of your project including `index.html`, `app.js`, and `app.scss`.
 You determine how the rest of the project will be structured but the generator makes educated suggestions.